Miss Russia 2012

-Miss Russia 2012, the 20th national beauty pageant of Russia, was held in a concert hall Barvikha Luxury Village in Moscow on 3 March 2012.
+Miss Russia 2012, the 20th edition of the Miss Russia pageant, was held in a concert hall Barvikha Luxury Village in Moscow on 3 March 2012.
 50 contestants from all over the Russia competed for the crown.
 Natalia Gantimurova of Moscow crowned her successor Elizaveta Golovanova of Smolensk, at the end of the event.
 Leila Lopes and Ivian Sarcos participated in the event.